The history of golf style harkens back to when it originated in 15th-century Scotland. Gentlemen wore heavy tweeds,

 for golf followers.
 Designed to improve performance, fabrics now tend to be stretchier for ease of movement or

-likely to see him wearing a tight fitting round neck t-shirt, tucked into some flat-fronted black chinos and black
+advantages, you’re likely to see him wearing a tight fitting round neck T-shirt, tucked into some flat-fronted black

-golf shoes of the trainer variety.
-It was his attire when he remarkably defied all of the odds to win the 2019
+chinos and black golf shoes of the trainer variety.
+It was his attire when he remarkably defied all of the odds to

-Masters.
-It is by no means a strong representation of what others are wearing, but an example of how fashion has
+win the 2019 Masters.
+It is by no means a strong representation of what others are wearing, but an example of how

 In fact, it was in the 1990s that heralded some of the sport’s most iconic looks from some of the most adroit golfers